• Skip to main content

 Yes, the ice will melt when this is done but the side effect is that all that water you poured into your lock will get frozen back in a few minutes.

 Do you need more information on door locks and their maintenance?
 Contact us.
-Here at Alcatraz locksmith, we are known for our top-notch lock services.
+Here at Alcatraz Locksmith, we are known for our top-notch door lock maintenance and lock services.
 If you ever find yourself stranded and unable to access your lock, no need to look any further!
 We got you.
 It’s our specialty to help you assess every difficult or broken lock.
 We have professionals who are willing to assist you promptly.

 If you are in Phoenix, we are the locksmith near you.
 We are a top-rated lock service.
 Contact us today and see how professional we are.
 We’d be happy to hear from you.